mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/add_cli.rst

 command line.
 The following will launch a job with ``mario`` and ``luigi`` as the names for player 1 and player 2, respectively.

+Open your terminal in the same directory as ``my_app.py`` and execute the following command.

 .. code-block:: shell
    :caption: Launching our app from the command line

    python my_app.py player1=mario player2=luigi